EPCCed/archer2-parallelIO-2022-08-23/README.md

 for the exercises; however, almost all the IO concepts and performance considerations are applicable to any parallel system.

-We will give a general overview of how parallel IO is implemented in MPI-IO as these are the routines ultimately used by higher-level libraries such as HDF5 and NetCDF.
+We will give a general overview of the Lustre filesystem and how parallel IO is implemented in MPI-IO since these are the routines ultimately used by many higher-level libraries such as HDF5 and NetCDF.
 A good understanding of the performance characteristics of MPI-IO is therefore very useful in optimising the IO performance of most parallel applications.

-The course does not teach the detailed syntax of the various parallel IO libraries, but the Fortran source code for the benchmarking application used in the practical sessions should be useful reference material.
+The course does not teach the detailed syntax of the various parallel IO libraries, but the Fortran source code provided for the benchmarking application used in the practical sessions should be useful reference material.

 <h3>Prerequisites</h3>